Kesten Trebbe is getting tired of ties.

 Augusta next will compete at the Andover Central Invitational Monday at Crestview.
 The Orioles struggled Monday at Terradyne in Andover, but would like to bounce back with a strong performance.
 The Orioles said they need to adjust better to the greens, which are far faster than what they’re used to.

-Page 2 of 2 - “I definitely could improve on my drive off the tee boxes,” Bevan said.
+“I definitely could improve on my drive off the tee boxes,” Bevan said.

 “We just need to kick Terradyne out, forget about Terradyne, because that was a bad day,” Winter said.
 “If we all shoot what we’re capable of shooting, you’ll see us in the placings.
 We’ll be competitive.”